ni/instrumentstudio-plugin-labview/README.md

 ---

-## Creating a package or installer to deploy the InstrumentStudio plug-in
+## Creating a package or installer to deploy a LabVIEW InstrumentStudio plug-in

 1. Open the LabVIEW project which contains the InstrumentStudio plug-in.
 2. Create a Package or Installer build specification in the project.
 Refer to